Seven of Seven: Anime synopsis

 After seeing a rainbow as a child and being mesmerized by its beauty, Nana's grandfather has been trying all his life to capture the beauty of a rainbow within a crystallized form.
 After years of failed attempts and crazy inventions, such as a VCR toaster and vacuum cleaning mouse catcher, he finally discovers a way to make such a crystallized rainbow.
 His plan would work by separating the light from a rainbow into its seven basic colors and then reforming it into seven colorized crystals.
 His experiment was working too and only needed a few seconds in the microwave to be complete and finally fulfill his dream.
 That is when Nana, who was searching for the microwave in an attempt to bake a chocolate cake for Yuichi Kamichika (her crush), opened the door before the crystal had fully hardened and caused an accident.

-The crystal glowed and split into the seven different colors of the rainbow, hitting Nana as one color and then coming out of her in the seven separate colors of the rainbow, creating seven different Nanas.
+The crystal glowed and split into the seven different colors of the rainbow, hitting Nana as one color and then coming out of her in the seven colors of the rainbow, creating seven different Nanas.
 Six different aspects of Nana's personality suddenly exist (acting to a more extreme extent) alongside the original in their own separate physical forms: there's a giggly Nana, a sleepy Nana, a crybaby Nana, a grumpy Nana, a flirtatious Nana, and an intellectual Nana.
 However, they're all still technically the same person, which includes Nana's crush on Yuichi.
 This is clearly seen when all the Nanas work together in perfect sync with each other (as if they're still just one person) to make him a chocolate cake for Valentine's Day.
 But once the cake is done, they immediately start fighting over who will give it to Yuichi.